kuiperzone/PupNet-Deploy/README.md

     ** DesktopTerminal **
     Boolean (true or false) which indicates whether the application runs in the terminal, rather than providing a GUI.
-It is used only to populate the 'Terminal' field of the .desktop file.
+It is used to populate the 'Terminal' field of the .desktop file.
     Example: DesktopTerminal = true

     ** DesktopFile **